Easy Vegan Peanut Butter Mug Cake

 Mug cakes, man.
 I resisted them for a long, long time.
 Because – yup – just as I suspected, they are way WAY too easy to make.
 And consume.
 Possibly daily.

 Seriously.
 If you’ve got a sweet tooth attack and three minutes, this vegan mug cake recipe is going to fit the bill just fine.
 And you don’t have to be a vegan to enjoy this Easy Vegan Peanut Butter Mug Cake.
 Because trust me – it’s plenty moist, decadent, and just plain delicious without the egg, cow’s milk, or butter.
 (Kind of perfect for when you’re short on groceries, too!)

 I adapted my recipe from this one on Kirbie Cravings, swapping out the dairy milk for almond milk and replacing the sugar with pure maple syrup.
-The biggest change I made was to halve the recipe – I found that this version produces just enough mug cake to satisfy my sweet tooth without going totally overboard.
+Other than that, the biggest change I made was to cut the recipe in half – I found that this version produces just enough mug cake to satisfy my sweet tooth feeling like I went totally overboard.

 Free Easy Weeknight Dinners eBook